 We want to help you get the most out of your discount dental plan and experience the highest possible savings at each dental visit.
-Check out this guide so you don’t miss out on anything your plan can do for you!
+Check out this guide so you know how to use a discount dental plan.

 Read more great savings stories from our members.
 And if you don’t already have a discount dental plan and would like to find out more about them, see how they compare to typical out-of-pocket prices at the dental office.
 Want to try it for yourself?
 You can cancel the plan in 30 days for a full refund, less your processing fee, if you aren’t satisfied with your plan after that first dental visit.